Interface superconductivity in FeSe thin films on SrTiO$_3$grown by the PLD technique: Conclusion

 \section{Conclusion}

-In conclusion, we fabricated FeSe films on STO with a thickness of 7--25 nm which exhibited superconductivity with \Tconset much higher than that of bulk FeSe under ambient pressure.
-The observed \Tc in all the films was exceptionally high in terms of the strain-\Tc relation of the same material established so far. \Tc increased with decreasing film thickness, which is in good agreement with that of MBE-grown films that exhibited interface superconductivity \cite{Wang_2015, Zhao_2018}.
+In conclusion, we fabricated FeSe films on STO with a thickness of 5--30 nm which exhibited superconductivity with \Tconset much higher than that of bulk FeSe under ambient pressure.
+The observed \Tc in the grown films was exceptionally high in terms of the strain-\Tc relation of the same material established so far. \Tc increased with decreasing film thickness, except for films thinner than 10 nm.
+This thickess dependence of \Tc is in good agreement with that of MBE-grown films that exhibited interface superconductivity \cite{Wang_2015, Zhao_2018}.
 These results indicate that we successfully realized interface superconductivity in PLD-grown FeSe/STO.
 Furthermore, the PLD growth method has the advantage of realizing interface superconductivity without post-annealing, which is different from MBE techniques.
 PLD has the advantage of fabricating various heterostructures because different materials can be deposited by simply changing the target materials.
 Thus, our results accelerate a study of interface superconductivity toward higher \Tc by systematically controlling the interface.

-\begin{ack} We would like to acknowledge K. Ueno and H. Okuma at the University of Tokyo for their technical support of the XRD and AFM measurements. \end{ack}
+\begin{ack} We would like to acknowledge K. Ueno and H. Okuma at the University of Tokyo for their technical support of the XRD and AFM measurements.
+We also thank A. Ichinose at CRIEPI for the cross-sectional TEM experiment. \end{ack}